-When it comes down to it, choosing the right tent isn’t about choosing the priciest one or the one with the most features or the biggest price tag—it’s about choosing the one that meets your needs.
+When it comes down to it, choosing the right tent isn’t about choosing the one with the most features or the biggest price tag—it’s about choosing the one that meets your needs.
 Going for a weekend glamp with the fam?
 Looking for a seriously insulated winter shelter?
 Planning a thru-hike on a shoestring budget?
 Each unique use case has a unique solution.

 THE BEST CAMPING TENTS REVIEWED

 - Retains warmth in cold conditions

 Big Agnes has been kicking grass for over 20 years and their Tiger Wall UL mtnGLO Solution Dye 2-Person Tent is no exception.
 It marks a crossroads between weight, comfort, durability, and price.
 For its unmatched performance in all these categories, it ranks as our number one choice for best overall tent in 2022.

 This 3-season, 2-door, 2-vestibule tent boasts a trail weight of 2lbs 9oz (1.05kg) and a fast fly weight of 1lb 11oz (756g).
 Despite its ultralight construction, the Tiger Wall UL can comfortably accommodate two average-sized adults with all their hiking gear.